rackerlabs/design-system/_component_design/modal.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### Use Case: Confirmation

-Confirmation modals interrupt the user before they complete a given workflow and require a single decision from the user.
+## Confirmation modals

-The modal is triggered by the user submitting information or initiating a process that will have significant or destructive impact.
+A confirmation modal interrupts a user and requires a decision before the user can continue working.
+The modal is triggered when the user initiates a process or submits information that can have a significant or destructive impact.

-**Confirmation scenarios include the following actions:**
+**Confirmation scenarios include actions that result in:**

-- Action that triggers deletion or overwriting of data
+- Deleting or overwriting data
 - Loss of unsaved data
-- Changes that will impact billing
+- Changes that impact billing

-**All confirmation modals include the following elements:**
+**Confirmation modals include:**

 - A heading that identifies the destructive process or the action required to proceed
-- Messaging that clearly describes the impact of proceeding with the workflow
+- A message that clearly describes the impact of proceeding with the action
 - Confirm and cancel buttons so the user can proceed or cancel the action

 {% endcolumn %}